XKCloud/xk_clothes/README.md

 Contributor: **NONE**

 # How to:
- - Import the SQL file for create both item and add them to shop
  - Put xk_clothes in to your resource folder
  - Add: start xk_clothes in the server.cfg
  - Enjoy